 3. Targets

-Overall Cybersecurity readiness in all countries should be improved by 40% by 2020 – with specific focus on developing countries, including least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.
+Overall readiness in the field of confidence and security in the use of ICTs in all countries should be improved by 40% by 2020 – with specific focus on developing countries, including least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.
+The assessment of readiness in the field of confidence and security in the use of ICTs should take into account the current level of penetration of ICTs.

+Building transborder space of confidence and security in the Internet at the international and regional levels by 2020.

+Ensuring [maximum] level of child on-line protection by 2020.